our0boros/Compendium-of-Materia-Medica/items/report.md

 - **Code and App Design**
     - Code refactoring:
         - Refactoring of partial Java code, to improve the quality, extensibility of the codebase while preserving its functionality and compatibility with existing systems the code by the way of:
-            1. Code Cleanup: Removing unused variables, imports, and dead code to improve readability and reduce clutter.
+            1. Code Cleanup: Removing unused variables, imports, and dead code.
-            2. Improving Code Structure: Reorganizing classes, methods, and files to follow better design patterns and coding conventions.
+            2. Improving Code Structure: Reorganizing classes, methods and attributes.
-            3. Enhancing Comments and Documentation: Adding or improving comments to explain logic and algorithms, making the code easier to understand for other team members.
+            3. Enhancing Comments and Documentation: Adding or improving comments to explain logic and algorithms.
-            4. Simplifying Complex Code: Breaking down long methods or classes into smaller, more manageable components to improve readability and maintainability.
+            4. Simplifying Complex Code: Breaking down long methods or classes into smaller, more manageable components.

         - Layout adjustment of all pages, to make the application more visually appealing, intuitive, and user-friendly by the way of:
             1. Justifying components: Changing the position, size and color of the components.